pmean/classes/biostats-2/09/src/simon-5502-09-directions.md

 ## Question 1

-Open the comma delimited text file glycyrrhizin.csv and display the first ten rows of data.
+Open the comma delimited text file glycyrrhizin.csv.
 Compute the treatment_probability and control_probability and the odds ratio by hand.
 Provide a brief interpretation of these odds ratios.

 ## Question 2